-The following table sets forth the number of shares of Sempra Energy Common Stock beneficially owned at March 1, 2002 by each director, by each of the executive officers of Pacific Enterprises named in the compensation tables of this Information Statement and by all directors and executive officers of Pacific Enterprises as a group.
-These shares, in the aggregate, represent less than 1% of Sempra Energy's outstanding shares.
+The following table sets forth the number of shares of Sempra Energy Common Stock beneficially owned at March 1, 2003 by each director, by each of the executive officers of Pacific Enterprises named in the compensation tables of this Information Statement and by all directors and executive officers of Pacific Enterprises as a group.
+These shares, upon giving effect to the exercise of exercisable options, total approximately 1.6% of Sempra Energy's outstanding shares.